Brainchip-Inc/akida_examples/doc/user_guide/compatibility.rst

     cnn2snn upgrade -m 'model_with_legacy_quantizers.h5' -o 'upgraded_model.h5'

+.. note:: The ``upgrade`` CLI and associated API as been deprecated in version
+        2.1.0.
+If still using legacy models, you should use intermediate versions to upgrade them.

 This command will save an ``upgraded_model.h5`` file that can be loaded with latest Akida tools.